bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `insertData(offset, data)` method steps are to [replace data](https://dom.spec.whatwg.org/#concept-cd-replace) with node [this](https://webidl.spec.whatwg.org/#this), offset offset, count 0, and data data.

-[CharacterData/deleteData](https://developer.mozilla.org/en-US/docs/Web/API/CharacterData/deleteData "The deleteData() method of the CharacterData interface removes all or part of the data from this CharacterData node.")
+[CharacterData/deleteData](https://developer.mozilla.org/en-US/docs/Web/API/CharacterData/deleteData 'The deleteData() method of the CharacterData interface removes all or part of the data from this CharacterData node.')

 In all current engines.